 If you're used to memory foam mattress, it may take you a little time to get used to the slight bounce of the springs, but otherwise you should find very little adjustment needed.

 Saatva Classic mattress review: performance

-In terms of edge support, the Saatva Classic mattress felt sturdy, and enabled our reviewers to sleep right up to the edge without it sagging or feeling like they would roll off.
-There was no uncomfortable heat retention, either.
-They found the temperature remained neutral throughout the night, with the mattress not becoming too hot or too cool at any point.
+There was no uncomfortable heat retention with the Saatva Classic.
+Our reviewers all found the temperature remained neutral throughout the night, with the mattress not becoming too hot or too cool at any point.